finos/FDC3/toolbox/fdc3-conformance/FDC3-2.0-Conformance-Test-Cases.md

   - Otherwise, as above.
 - `2.0-RaiseIntentTargetedInstanceResolveOpen`: Repeat the above test, but:
   - Before the first step, use `let appIdentifier = await fdc3.open({appId: "<A's appId>"})` to start A and retrieve its `AppIdentifier` with instance details.
-  - Then in the first step, use `fdc3.raiseIntent("aTestingIntent", testContextX, appIdentifier)` to target the running instance of app A, otherwise, as above.
+  - Then in the first step, use `fdc3.raiseIntent("aTestingIntent", testContextX, appIdentifier)` to target the running instance of app A. COnfirm that the intent is delivered to the correct instance and that another instance is NOT started.
+Otherwise, as above.
 - `2.0-RaiseIntentTargetedInstanceResolveFindInstances`: Repeat the above test, but:
   - Before the first step, use `let appIdentifier = await fdc3.open({appId: "<A's appId>"})` to start A and retrieve its `AppIdentifier` with instance details.
   - Then in the first step, use `fdc3.raiseIntent("aTestingIntent", testContextX, appIdentifier)` to target the running instance of app A, otherwise, as above.